demlabs-cellframe/dap-sdk/crypto/src/XKCP/README.markdown

 The code in this repository can be built as a library called libXKCP.

+Note that we decided to remove [Ketje](https://keccak.team/ketje.html) and [Keyak](https://keccak.team/keyak.html) from the XKCP.

 # What is libXKCP?

 **libXKCP** is a library that contains all the Keccak and Xoodoo-based cryptographic schemes mentioned above.

+Before building, please make sure that the submodules have been initialized and fetched using `git submodule update --init`.
-To build it, the quick answer is to launch:
+Then, to build **libXKCP**, the quick answer is to launch:

 ```
 make <target>/libXKCP.so